 Playa Grande, Dominican Republic

-In the most diagrammatic sense, the Main House is simply a transformation of a courtyard parti.
+In the most diagrammatic sense, the Lodge is simply a transformation of a courtyard parti.
 Directed by solar orientation, natural ventilation and the desire to preserve all existing trees and vegetation, the evolved form is a drifting ring that shifts in plan and section just below the jungle’s canopy.
 The roof is a ruled surface requiring over 200 scissor trusses; each is dimensionally unique, but simple in joinery and construction.
 The result is a highly complex and fluid structural condition that shifts along corridors, curves through primary double height spaces, and rotates to navigate the geometry at each corner.
 The design facilitates a panoramic experience of the site, from its diverse jungle landscape to its vast ocean views.

 Structural Engineer: Silman

 The Playa Grande Lodge is the result of collaboration with local architect Estudio Sarah Garcia and landscape architect Juan Diego Vasquez.